 TMDL Regional General Permit

 The U.S. Army Corps of Engineers is accepting applications for projects being undertaken in waters of the U.S., including wetlands, to meet Chesapeake Bay TMDL (Total Maximum Daily Load) goals within the State of Maryland, the District of Columbia, and Fort Belvoir, Fort Myer, and the Pentagon in Virginia that are eligible for authorization under the TMDL RGP.
 The application used to apply for permits depends on the State in which the work is to be accomplished.
 All applications for regulated activities under the TMDL RGP shall be completed using the established Corps permit applications procedures for Maryland, Virginia, and the District of Columbia.
-Please reference our Permit Types and Processes for the appropriate application form to apply.
+To determine the appropriate application to apply for authorization, please go to the applicable state page.

 An application must be submitted in accordance with the established Corps permit application procedures for all proposed activities under the TMDL RGP.